llm-bible/llm-bible.github.io/_publications/hicke2023ai.markdown

 bibkey: hicke2023ai
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.02775"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Tools', 'Reinforcement Learning', 'RAG', 'Pretraining Methods', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Tools', 'Efficiency and Optimization', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods']
 ---
 Responding to the thousands of student questions on online QA platforms each semester has a considerable human cost, particularly in computing courses with